skranz/RTutor/vignettes/Reproducing Research with Interactive Problemset - A Guide.md

 ### Data preparation: dplyr, tidyr and dplyrExtras

 The package `dplyr` and `tidyr` provide a very well thought through framework for many common data manipulation tasks and the functions run fast also for big data sets.
 Try to use them.
-Unfortunatley, `dplyr` is still very young and I was missing some functionality.
-Therefore I wrote the package `dplyrExtras` provides that can be installed from github:
+Unfortunately, `dplyr` is still very young and I was missing some functionality.
+Therefore I wrote the package `dplyrExtras` provides that can be installed from Github:
 ```s
 library(devtools);
 install_github(repo="dplyrExtras", username="skranz")